RocketMod/Rocket.Documentation/content/development-guide/api/task-scheduler.md

-The TaskScheduler is the replacement for the Update function from RocketMod 4 while also adding improved features.
+RocketMod 5 includes a `ITaskScheduler` interface which allows to control tasks in a consistent way.

 ## Overview
-With the TaskScheduler you can:
+With the TaskScheduler you can schedule a task to be run on:

-1. Run a method every frame (Same as Update).
+1. frame updates (same as Update in Unity).
-2. Run a method the next frame.
-3. Run a method every physics update (Same as FixedUpdate).
-4. Run a method next physics update.
-5. Run a method every frame on a seperate thread (Same as Update just on seperate thread).
-6. Run a method the next frame on a seperate thread.
+2. physics updates (same as FixedUpdate in Unity).
+3. seperate thread frame updates.

+Tasks are automatically destroyed on reloads and must be registered again in your plugins `OnActivate()` method.

-## Base
+## Getting Started
 To start you first need to pass the ITaskScheduler through the constructor of your plugin.
 ```csharp
 using Rocket.API.DependencyInjection;